jmr7755/algorithms_from_scratch/README.md

 # algorithms from scratch

-This repo has the data science algorithms from scratch.
+This repo has the data science algorithms from scratch,